| | | |

 Ingredients

-- 1/3 cup instant rice, raw, or about 2/3 cup cooked long grain rice
+• cup uncooked instant rice (Minute Rice), or about 2/3 cup cooked long-grain rice

 For the Sauce

-- 4 teaspoons lemon juice, or apple cider vinegar
+• 4 tsp lemon juice or apple cider vinegar

 Instructions

-- Bring a large pot of water to a boil.
-Add the head of cabbage and bring back to a boil.
+• Bring a large pot of water to a boil.
+Add the head of cabbage and bring it back to a boil.
 Boil the cabbage for 5 minutes, then drain and let cool.
-When cool enough to handle, trim the cabbage, removing about 1/2 inch of the stem.
+When the cabbage is cool enough to handle, trim about 1/2 inch from the stem end to help loosen the leaves.
 Carefully remove 18 large leaves and set aside.
 Set the remaining leaves aside.

-- Combine the ground meats, rice, grated onions, eggs, 1 teaspoon of salt, and 1/4 teaspoon of pepper in a large bowl.
+• Combine the ground beef, uncooked instant rice or cooked long-grain rice, minced onions, eggs, 1 teaspoon of salt, and 1/4 teaspoon of pepper in a large bowl.
 Mix to blend thoroughly.

-- Place a cabbage leaf on your work surface and use a knife to cut the end of the rib out in a v-shape.
-This will make it easier to roll the leaf.
-Add approximately 1/3 cup of the meat mixture to the center of the cabbage leaf and roll up, burrito style, tucking the ends in as you roll.
+• Place a cabbage leaf on your work surface and use a knife to cut the end of the rib out in a V-shape.
+This will make the leaf more flexible and easier to roll.
+Add approximately 1/3 cup of the meat mixture to the center of the cabbage leaf, then roll up burrito-style, tucking the ends in as you roll.
 Repeat with the remaining leaves and meat mixture.

 Make the Sauce

-- In a large saucepan, sauté the chopped onion until translucent.
+• Heat the butter or oil in a large saucepan and add the chopped onion.
+Sauté for 3 to 5 minutes or until translucent.
 Add the tomato sauce, diced tomatoes, lemon juice or vinegar, and brown sugar.
 Taste and season with salt and pepper.

 Nutrition